 Sarnoff v.
-Department of Highway Safety and Motor Vehicles, Case No. 99-1082; Second Judicial Circuit.
+Department of Highway Safety and Motor Vehicles, Case No. 1D04-418, First District; Case No. 99-1082; Second Judicial Circuit.
 This is a class action.
 The potential refund is \$96-106 million.

-Plaintiffs challenge the constitutionality of section 325.214(2), Fla.
-Stat., which imposes a \$10.00 fee on the emissions inspection of automobiles in 7 of Florida's 67 counties.
+Plaintiffs challenge the constitutionality of section 325.214(2), Florida Statutes, which imposes a \$10.00 fee on the emissions inspection of automobiles in 7 of Florida's 67 counties.

 On August 22, 2002, the Florida Supreme Court in affirming the First District Court's decision (see Sarnoff v.
 Florida Department of Highway Safety and Motor Vehicles, 825 So.
 2d 351 (Fla.
-2002)) held that the circuit court had improperly exercised jurisdiction over the case because the plaintiffs had failed to comply with the requirements of Section 215.26, Fla.
-Stat.
-(1995), which requires the filing of an administrative claim before bringing an action in circuit court where the plaintiffs have not facially challenged a tax statute as the sole basis for bringing the action.
+2002)) held that the circuit court had improperly exercised jurisdiction over the case because the plaintiffs had failed to comply with the requirements of Section 215.26, Florida Statutes (1995), which requires the filing of an administrative claim before bringing an action in circuit court where the plaintiffs have not facially challenged a tax statute as the sole basis for bringing the action.

 Count II of the Amended Complaint, not part of the appeal, remained pending in the trial court.
 Both the plaintiffs and the Department of Highway Safety and Motor Vehicles each filed a motion for Final Summary Judgment.
 Final Summary Judgment was entered in favor of the Department in September, 2003.
-The Plaintiffs have filed a motion for rehearing was heard on December 16, 2003.
-Awaiting the Court's ruling on the motion.
+The plaintiffs appealed to the First District.
+All the briefs have been filed.
+Oral argument has been set for January 11, 2005.